46 people are interested

 Student Leadership Council’s mission is to promote literacy for children and adults by offering a range of educational support services.
 Such services include assisting families in the selection of schools, organization of educational activities and acquisition of materials.

 We promote a healthy learning environment and enrichment programs for families of preschool and school-age children, including children with special needs.

 Objectives: To recognize talents and strengths in students through four aspects - leadership, community service, networking and scholarship.
 The Student Leadership Council has two types of memberships available: junior and senior members.HOW TO APPLY:

 1. Please submit the online application form (to the right that asks for your name and contact information) at this link: https://school.newheightseducation.org/about/nheg-groups/student-leadership-council/

 2. Put together your profile of academic achievements and talents (you can use an e-portfolio or online portfolio, as well) such as a resume or list of classes you've taken, activities, and skills.
 Please include your unofficial transcript, and if unsure of what to include, you can contact email@example.com

 *You can optionally submit an informal letter (from parents/guardians) about your background and history.

 3. Submit a letter giving permission to participate (from parents/guardians).
-This can be as simple as a typed-out pdf of your parent's signature, along with a message saying that (name) is able to participate in the New Heights Education Student Council.
+This can be as simple as a typed-out pdf of the parent's signature, along with a message saying the student is able to participate in the New Heights Education Student Council.

 4. You can email these documents to firstname.lastname@example.org, and they will be reviewed, and if found eligible, a junior membership will be granted.
 If you don’t qualify for a membership, you will be informed about additional things you might do to become a member.